A-Gr33n/Milestone-Project-1/README.md

      1. GitHub:
          * GitHub is used to store the projects code after being pushed from Git
-     1. Tinypng:
-         * TinyPNG is used to support image format and it compress images and makes it more clear and has the ability to load faster when opening the website

      1. Material Design:
         * Material Design is used to access the level of color combination to make the website as nice and presentable for the user
     1. Balsamiq: